evrythng/evrythng-cli/README.md

   firstArg: 'greet',
   operations: {
     greetSomeoneByName: {
-      execute: ([name]) => console.log(`Hello ${name}!`),
+      execute: ([name]) => console.log(`Hello there, ${name}!`),
       pattern: '$name',
     },
   },
 };

 module.exports = (api) => {
+  // Register a new command
   api.addCommand(newCommand);
 };
 ```

 In the example above, a new command `greet` is added with one operation that
-is provided subsequent arguments, in the same way as regular built-in commands.
+is provided the remaining arguments, in the same way as regular built-in
-This is validated against a schema before being loaded - it must match the
+commands.
+This is validated against a schema before being loaded - it must match
-structure of the above example.
+the structure of the above example.

-The example command added in the example is then available as usual:
+The example command added in the example is then available as usual when using
+the CLI:

 ```
 $ evrythng greet Charles
-Hello Charles!
+Hello there, Charles!
 ```

-## Plugin API
+### Plugin API

 The `api` parameter provided to a plugin's exported function contains the
 following usable methods and data:

 * `addCommand()` - Register a new command.
 * `getOptions()` - Retrieve an object describing the user's `options` from the
-  CLI configuration file, which defines persistent preferences.
+  CLI configuration file, which defines the persistent `options` preferences.
 * `getSwitches()` - Retrieve an object describing the currently active switches.
+* `getArgs()` - Retrieve a list of arguments after `evrythng` in the command
+  executed by the user.

 ## Architecture